Great West Life Assurance Co. Can Trims Holdings in Echo Global Logistics, Inc. (NASDAQ:ECHO)

-Several other institutional investors and hedge funds also recently modified their holdings of ECHO.
-Nisa Investment Advisors LLC purchased a new position in shares of Echo Global Logistics during the 3rd quarter worth $35,000.
-BNP Paribas Arbitrage SA raised its stake in Echo Global Logistics by 279.7% during the third quarter.
-BNP Paribas Arbitrage SA now owns 6,789 shares of the transportation company’s stock worth $175,000 after purchasing an additional 5,001 shares during the period.
-Zurcher Kantonalbank Zurich Cantonalbank boosted its holdings in Echo Global Logistics by 55.9% in the 3rd quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 7,125 shares of the transportation company’s stock valued at $184,000 after purchasing an additional 2,555 shares during the last quarter.
-First Trust Advisors LP purchased a new stake in shares of Echo Global Logistics in the 1st quarter valued at approximately $208,000.
-Finally, Cim Investment Mangement Inc. acquired a new stake in shares of Echo Global Logistics during the 3rd quarter worth approximately $229,000.
-86.99% of the stock is owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors have also bought and sold shares of the company.
+Nisa Investment Advisors LLC acquired a new stake in shares of Echo Global Logistics during the third quarter worth about $35,000.
+BNP Paribas Arbitrage SA raised its stake in Echo Global Logistics by 279.7% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 6,789 shares of the transportation company’s stock valued at $175,000 after acquiring an additional 5,001 shares during the last quarter.
+Zurcher Kantonalbank Zurich Cantonalbank lifted its position in Echo Global Logistics by 55.9% during the 3rd quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 7,125 shares of the transportation company’s stock worth $184,000 after acquiring an additional 2,555 shares during the period.
+First Trust Advisors LP purchased a new position in shares of Echo Global Logistics in the 1st quarter valued at approximately $208,000.
+Finally, Cim Investment Mangement Inc. acquired a new position in shares of Echo Global Logistics in the third quarter valued at approximately $229,000.
+Institutional investors own 86.99% of the company’s stock.

-In other news, CEO Douglas R. Waggoner sold 12,500 shares of Echo Global Logistics stock in a transaction dated Monday, December 28th.
+In related news, COO David B. Menzel sold 20,000 shares of the firm’s stock in a transaction that occurred on Wednesday, November 11th.
+The shares were sold at an average price of $29.33, for a total transaction of $586,600.00.
+Also, CEO Douglas R. Waggoner sold 12,500 shares of Echo Global Logistics stock in a transaction that occurred on Monday, December 28th.
 The stock was sold at an average price of $27.73, for a total transaction of $346,625.00.
-Following the sale, the chief executive officer now owns 274,885 shares in the company, valued at $7,622,561.05.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, COO David B. Menzel sold 20,000 shares of the business’s stock in a transaction dated Wednesday, November 11th.
-The shares were sold at an average price of $29.33, for a total value of $586,600.00.
-In the last three months, insiders have sold 33,400 shares of company stock worth $958,065.
-2.70% of the stock is owned by corporate insiders.
+Following the completion of the sale, the chief executive officer now directly owns 274,885 shares of the company’s stock, valued at $7,622,561.05.
+The disclosure for this sale can be found here.
+Over the last three months, insiders sold 33,400 shares of company stock valued at $958,065.
+Insiders own 2.70% of the company’s stock.

-Echo Global Logistics (NASDAQ:ECHO) last released its quarterly earnings data on Wednesday, October 28th.
-The transportation company reported $0.40 EPS for the quarter, beating analysts’ consensus estimates of $0.29 by $0.11.
-The business had revenue of $691.50 million for the quarter, compared to the consensus estimate of $601.67 million.
-Echo Global Logistics had a return on equity of 5.13% and a net margin of 0.28%.
-As a group, sell-side analysts forecast that Echo Global Logistics, Inc. will post 0.86 earnings per share for the current fiscal year.
+Echo Global Logistics (NASDAQ:ECHO) last released its quarterly earnings results on Wednesday, October 28th.
+The transportation company reported $0.40 EPS for the quarter, beating the consensus estimate of $0.29 by $0.11.
+Echo Global Logistics had a net margin of 0.28% and a return on equity of 5.13%.
+The business had revenue of $691.50 million for the quarter, compared to analyst estimates of $601.67 million.
+As a group, research analysts expect that Echo Global Logistics, Inc. will post 0.86 earnings per share for the current year.

-A number of research firms have commented on ECHO.
-BidaskClub downgraded Echo Global Logistics from a “buy” rating to a “hold” rating in a research report on Friday, January 1st.
-Cowen reaffirmed a “buy” rating and set a $37.00 target price on shares of Echo Global Logistics in a research note on Thursday, December 24th.
-Barrington Research boosted their price target on shares of Echo Global Logistics from $30.00 to $36.00 and gave the company an “outperform” rating in a research note on Friday, November 6th.
-Zacks Investment Research cut shares of Echo Global Logistics from a “hold” rating to a “sell” rating in a research report on Wednesday, January 6th.
-Finally, Morgan Stanley upped their price target on Echo Global Logistics from $24.00 to $25.00 and gave the stock an “equal weight” rating in a research note on Monday, November 2nd.
-One analyst has rated the stock with a sell rating, five have given a hold rating and seven have given a buy rating to the company’s stock.
-Echo Global Logistics presently has an average rating of “Hold” and a consensus price target of $26.92.

 About Echo Global Logistics